MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 ν_a A + ν_bB \leftarrow \rightarrow ν_{c} C + ν_{d} D
 \end{align}$$

 While these reactions are catalyzed by enzymes, they still need to obey thermodynamic laws.
-We will not provide a full treatise of the thermodynamics of chemical reactions here - we refer the reader to excellent books on physical chemistry for this (e.g. [78]) and also to books for a conceptual introduction to thermodynamics (e.g. [79]). #Insight
+We will not provide a full treatise of the thermodynamics of chemical reactions here - we refer the reader to excellent books on physical chemistry for this (e.g. [[@pricePrinciplesProblemsPhysical2001|[78] ]]) and also to books for a conceptual introduction to thermodynamics (e.g. [[@vannessUnderstandingThermodynamics1983|[79] ]]). #Insight

-> #TODO Add ref [78] "Principles and Problems in Physical Chemistry for Biochemists.
-Oxford University Press, 1997."
-> #TODO Add ref [79] "Understanding thermodynamics" 1983.
-ISBN 0486632776

 Here, it suffices for us to define the key thermodynamic equation, the **Gibbs free energy** of reaction, involving the chemical potential of substrates and products. **Chemical potentials** are related to concentrations, where the relation depends on the ionic strength of the solution.
 Assuming an [[ideal solution]], we will write here the **Gibbs free energy** of reaction directly in terms of concentrations ([[note-20241106-053812|notes]]):